-This essay is an excerpt from Kelly’s new essay collection, Final Girl: And Other Essays on Grief, Trauma, and Mental Illness, which is out today from Raven Books.
+This essay is an excerpt from Kelly’s forthcoming essay collection, Final Girl: And Other Essays on Grief, Trauma, and Mental Illness from Raven Books.

 As my daughter and I readied her room for a sleepover on a Saturday, she surveyed our accomplishments carefully.
 Her hands darted out to straighten her comforter.
 She shifted her pink and green stuffed caterpillar, Cady, to the left and then the right.
 Cady ultimately landed in the spot that she started from.